t0ti20/Embedded_Linux_Notes/Notes/Commands.md

 - `tar`:  Archiving utility.
 Often combined with a compression method. (-c -x -z -v -f)
 - `du`(Disk usage): estimate and summarize file and directory size usage. (-s -h)
 - `df`: Gives an overview of the filesystem disk space usage. (-h)
-- `declare`: Declare variables and give them attributes. (-i -a -r)
+- `declare`: Declare variables or function and give them attributes. (-i -a -r)
 - `json_pp`: Converts between  input and output formats (one of them is JSON).
 - `jq`: A command-line JSON processor that uses a domain-specific language. (. -r)
 - `unset`: Remove shell variables or functions. (-v -f)
 - `time`: Measure how long a command took to run.
 - `dd`: Convert and copy a file. (bs= if= of= conv=)
 - `head`: Output the first part of files. (-n)
-- `grep`: Find patterns in files using regular expressions. (-o -E -i -r -v -n)
+- `grep`: Find patterns in files using regular expressions. (-o -E -i -r -v -n -A -B)
 - `stat`: Display file and filesystem information.
 - `ln`: Creates links to files and directories. (-s)
 - `acpi`: Shows battery status or thermal information. (-V)